Skip to content ↓

 Component

-As children’s engagement and perseverance grow, they either challenge themselves with more difficult activities, or they respond positively to adults challenging them.
-They problem solve and use self-regulation strategies.
+As children’s engagement and perseverance grows, they either challenge themselves with more difficult activities, or they respond positively to adults challenging them.

 Component

-As children play and learn more collaboratively, over longer periods of time, and take part in more challenging activities, they talk about and reflect on their learning.
+As children play and learn more collaboratively, over long periods of time, and take part in more challenging activities, they talk about and reflect on their learning.

 Component